-NFL stars often go viral for smashing personal bests in the gym.
-Deadlifts, bench presses, and all sorts of grueling routines.
+NFL stars often go viral for smashing personal bests in the gym while trying to push their fitness envelope.
+From deadlifts to bench presses and other exercises that develop explosive power, they love pumping iron.
 But 40-year-old Joe Flacco is taking a different route to stay in shape, and it has nothing to do with the weight room.
-Instead, he’s traded the barbells for a paddle, keeping fit this offseason with a surprisingly chill sport: pickleball.

 Advertisement

-“The pickleball thing comes up because at some point I realized, you can go out there and run and condition and do those things.
-But it’s better when you’re playing a game… When you’re playing games, you’re just kind of keeping yourself into it,” he said.
+“The pickleball thing comes up because at some point, I realized you can go out there and run and condition and do those things.
+But it’s better when you’re playing a game… When you’re playing games, you’re just kind of keeping yourself into it,” said the Cleveland Browns QB, who thinks he’s getting better at sports with age.

 “I think as you get older you get better at it….”